This is my first 2014 Triumph Scrambler. One of the motorcycles I loved from the moment it fired up.

 - … the entry-level Harley-Davidson Sportster Iron 883, with its modest ~34kW (45hp), over 260kg fully fuelled weight and lazy handling, be the best selling and longest-running line of Harleys of all time?

-- … the early Ducati Monster M900, with its modest ~60 hp and heavy steel chassis, be so popular that some writers credit it with reviving the Ducati brand?
+- … the early Ducati Monster M900, with its modest ~60 hp (at the wheel) and heavy steel chassis, be so popular that some writers credit it with reviving the Ducati brand?

 - … the Honda Hawk 650GT, with its sweet but gentle 45hp v twin, be such a collector’s item as to be almost impossible to find in good condition?